Building and Sustaining Success: Coast Funds’ 2017-19 Strategic Plan

 Create and expand community-owned enterprises and entrepreneurial businesses that sustain and improve permanent employment and skills development.

 We are committed to fully investing the economic development fund into communities over the next few years.
 As we complete the mandate of this fund, our Board and staff will maintain our high level of responsiveness to communities and will ensure the continued cost effectiveness of our operations.

 Moving forward with the conservation fund, Coast Funds strategic objectives are focused on supporting First Nations to:

-Strengthen capacity to lead conservation activities and collaborate in regional stewardship initiatives;
+Strengthen First Nations’ current and future capacity to lead conservation activities and collaborate in regional stewardship initiatives;

-Develop a long-term vision with respect to the intergenerational sustainability of the endowment fund.
+In collaboration with First Nations and funders, develop a long-term plan with respect to the intergenerational sustainability of the endowment fund.

 Nearing its first decade of operations, the conservation fund was created to provide permanent conservation financing to First Nations throughout the Great Bear Rainforest and Haida Gwaii.
 Over the past nine years, communities have initiated a range of conservation projects and created a number of integrated stewardship programs to guide ecosystem-based resource management across the coast.